kube-zen/zen-watcher/docs/GETTING_STARTED_GENERIC.md

 ## Adding More Sources

-### Example: ConfigMap-Based Source
+### Example: Watching ConfigMaps via Informer Adapter

-This example shows how to configure a source that watches ConfigMaps (useful for tools like kube-bench that write results to ConfigMaps):
+This example shows how to configure a source that watches ConfigMaps using the informer adapter (useful for tools like kube-bench that write results to ConfigMaps):

+**Note**: ConfigMaps are not a separate source type.
+They're watched using the `informer` adapter.

 ```yaml
 apiVersion: zen.kube-zen.io/v1alpha1